NeuroJSON/jmesh/JMesh_specification.md

 define discretized shapes objects (or meshes).

-In most of the cases, the data container keywords defined in this section have a prefix of "Mesh".
+In most of the cases, the data container keywords defined in this section have a prefix of `"Mesh"`.
 Many of the keywords ends with a numerical value which typically represents the column number of the data when stored in the array format.

+All indices - integers mapping between data entries - shall have a start value of
+1.

-### Points
+### Vertices

+A vertex represents a discrete spatial location in the N-dimensional space.

-For all point data objects, the "Properties" can store the below optional
+For all vertex data objects, the "Properties" can store the below optional
 subfields:
 ```
 "Norm": [...]